ColinWare/VTDPsite/_posts/2014-09-16-Monitoring.md

 ### The monitoring process

-*Display environment: A monitoring panel with various graphical entitites reprenting system variables.
+*Display environment: A monitoring panel with various graphical entities representing system variables.*

-1. *Set up a cognitive self interrupt schedule. *
+1. *Set up a cognitive self interrupt schedule.*
 2. *When an internal cognitive interrupt occurs, break off from other tasks, save mental state of other tasks.
-Load monitoring cognitive strategies, and task relevant visual queries . *
+Load monitoring cognitive strategies, and task relevant visual queries .*
-3. *Scan display with eye movements executing visual queries appropriate to each display element . *
+3. *Scan display with eye movements executing visual queries appropriate to each display element.*
-4. *For actionable patterns found, take required action . *
+4. *For actionable patterns found, take required action .*
-5. *If no actionable items, partially save cognitive monitoring information and return to other tasks. *
+5. *If no actionable items, partially save cognitive monitoring information and return to other tasks.*

 ------

 ### Characteristics of Monitoring